- Tablets: 150 mg

 - Patients should wait at least 60 minutes after taking ibandronate before taking other oral medications.
-The occurrence of irritation in the stomach and intestines may increase if aspirin and other nonsteroidal anti-inflammatory drugs (for example, Motrin, Aleve) are combined with ibandronate.
+The occurrence of irritation in the stomach and intestines may increase if aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), for example, ibuprofen (Motrin), Advil, naproxen (Aleve) are combined with ibandronate.

 Report Problems to the Food and Drug Administration